Arthi-chaud/Meelo/matcher/README.md

 - `API_URL`: URL to the API/server service
 - `API_KEYS`: List of comma separated keys used by microservices (e.g. scanner, matcher) to authenticate

+For tests, we need additional variables:
+- `GENIUS_ACCESS_TOKEN`: Token to authenticate to the Genius Provider
+- `DISCOGS_ACCESS_TOKEN`: Token to authenticate to the Discogs Provider

 ### Files

 - `settings.json`: JSON File located in `INTERNAL_CONFIG_DIR`.
 See user doc for specs.